cnguyen-uk/An-Introduction-to-HTML/README.md

 All written code should follow a style guide to ensure that standards are kept consistent across any codebase and make code easier to read.
 Badly written code is difficult to scale, optimise, and debug.
 Such is the importance of high coding standards that this guide will discuss it as a separate section before any code is seen.

 We follow the standards in the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html).
-In particular, this section will act as a reference for language-specific best practices for indentation, commenting, quotes, and naming, since these can vary across different programming languages.
+In particular, this section will act as a reference for language-specific best practices for indentation, comments, quotes, and names, since these can vary across different programming languages.
 Readability will be covered in greater detail in the [Semantic HTML](#semantic-html) section.

 ### Indentation

 Line breaks and indentation do not affect the displayed output, but should still be used appropriately to make the code easier to read.
 The standard is to use two spaces for indented code.

-### Commenting
+### Comments

 It can be useful to add comments to our code to help provide more context on what the code does, or to temporarily disable code without having to actually delete it.
 Comments begin with `<!--` and end with `-->`; can be multi-line; and do not actually display in the webpage output.
 There is no way to do inline comments (i.e. comments within other HTML elements).